SIS to LMS Migration: Complete Step-by-Step Guide

 Most SIS platforms offer export functionality.
 Common export formats include:

-Export the following key data sets separately:
+Export the following key data sets separately to maintain referential integrity:

 Step 2: Clean Your Data